KStateMachine/kstatemachine/doc/detailed_doc.md

 ## Workflow
 Building blocks (main interfaces) of the library:

-* `StateMachine` - is a collection of states and transitions between them, processes events when started;
+* `StateMachine` - is a collection of states and transitions between them, processes events when started
-* `IState` - states where state machine can go to;
+* `IState` - states where state machine can go to
-* `Event` - is a base class for events or other words actions which are processed by state machine and may trigger transitions;
+* `Event` - is a base class for events or other words actions which are processed by state machine and may trigger transitions
-* `Transition` - is an operation of moving from one state to another.
+* `Transition` - is an operation of moving from one state to another

 Working with state machine consists of two major steps:

-* Creation and initial setup;
+* Creation and initial setup
-* Processing events, on which state machine can switch its states and notify about changes.
+* Processing events, on which state machine can switch its states and notify about changes

 ```kotlin
 val machine = createStateMachine {